Skip to main content

 # Enable or disable spent UTXO pruning.

-# To enable, set to: true
+# To disable, set to: false

 REMOVE_SPENT_UTXOS=true